2026 Guide to 90% VA Disability Benefits

 Benefits at a 90% VA Disability Rating

-The monthly monetary benefit for a disabled veteran with a 90% disability rating in 2025 $2,297.96.
+The monthly monetary benefit for a disabled veteran with a 90% disability rating in 2026 is $2,362.30 for a veteran alone.
 The veteran may receive a small increase in those monthly benefits for each eligible dependent.
-At this level, the veteran is also eligible for broad VA healthcare services, and a long list of smaller benefits such as:
+At this level, the veteran is also eligible for broad VA healthcare services, and a long list of smaller benefits, such as:

 - Travel allowance for VA medical appointments